degiel1982/aio_double_tap_run/README.md

 1. **Double-Tap to Sprint**: Quickly press the forward movement key (`W`) twice to activate sprinting mode.
 Sprinting will increase your movement speed.
 2. **Stop Sprinting**:
    - Release the forward key (`W`) to stop sprinting.
-   - Press the auxiliary key (`E` or `Shift`, depending on your configuration) to cancel sprinting manually.
 3. **Stamina Integration**:
-   - If a supported stamina mod is installed, sprinting will automatically stop when your stamina falls below the threshold.
    - Stamina will drain while sprinting and regenerate when walking or standing still.
 4. **Liquid Behavior**: Sprinting is automatically disabled when you enter liquid (e.g., water or lava), and your movement speed will return to normal.